Real-Chris205/E-Commerce-Product-Data-Cleaning-Title-Optimization-/README.md

 | Missing Values | 4091 | 0    |
 | Duplicate Record | 306 | 0  |
 | Column Naming | ALLCAPS inconsistent | snake_case uniform |

+##### The total missing value count (4,091) exceeds the row count because some rows had missing values in more than one column simultaneously. description was 55.75% missing; bullet_points was 41.37% missing.